VA Mental Health – Health Care Providers Treating MST

 Any provider treating Veterans with PTSD can ask experts a question or request consultation by emailing PTSDconsult@va.gov or calling 866-948-7880.
 The PTSD Consultation Program also has a free online lecture series on topics relevant to treating PTSD.

 Some facilities may have training opportunities that are open to community-based providers.
-Call your local VA health care facility and ask to speak to the Employee Education System specialist or MST Coordinator to learn more.
+Call your local VA health care facility and ask to speak to the Employee Education System specialist or the MST Coordinator to learn more.

 Resources To Share With Veterans